Cephalogram Synthesis and Landmark Detection in Dental Cone-Beam CT Systems: Results

 \subsection{Results of Landmark Detection}

 To validate the efficacy of our proposed automatic landmark detection algorithm, it is compared with other state-of-the-art algorithms on the benchmark ISBI data (Testset1 and Testset2).
-The SDRs of different algorithms \cite{ibragimov2014automatic,lindner2015fully,arik2017fully,qian2019cephanet,chen2019cephalometric,song2020automatic} in different precision ranges for Testset1 and Testset2 are displayed in Fig.\,\ref{Fig:LandmarkDetectionComparison}(a) and (b), respectively.
-Our proposed method achieves the 2\,mm-SDRs of 86.7\% and 73.7\% on the ISBI Testset1 and Testset2, respectively, which is comparable to the best accuracy methods \cite{chen2019cephalometric,song2020automatic}.
-However, our method is more efficient than \cite{chen2019cephalometric} and has a simpler architecture than \cite{song2020automatic}.
+The SDRs of different algorithms \citep{ibragimov2014automatic,lindner2015fully,arik2017fully,qian2019cephanet,chen2019cephalometric,song2020automatic} in different precision ranges for Testset1 and Testset2 are displayed in Fig.\,\ref{Fig:LandmarkDetectionComparison}(a) and (b), respectively.
+Our proposed method achieves the 2\,mm-SDRs of 86.7\% and 73.7\% on the ISBI Testset1 and Testset2, respectively, which is comparable to the best accuracy methods \citep{chen2019cephalometric,song2020automatic}.
+However, our method is more efficient than \citep{chen2019cephalometric} and has a simpler architecture than \citep{song2020automatic}.

 Our proposed landmark detection method is applied to detect landmarks in synthetic cephalograms.
 The results of three example patients are displayed in Fig.\,\ref{Fig:LandmarkLabelSynthesized}.
-Cephalograms in the top row are obtained by different synthesis methods from 3D volumes for the first patient.
-The mid and bottom rows are Type I and Type II synthetic cephalograms, respectively.
-The green and blue labels are manual detection landmark positions in Type I and Type II synthetic cephalograms respectively, while the red labels are automated detection landmark positions in each cephalogram.
+Cephalograms in the top row are obtained by different synthesis methods from 3D volumes for the first patient with pix2pixGAN for SR. The second row shows Type I synthetic cephalograms with different SR methods.
+The 3rd and bottom rows are Type I and Type II synthetic cephalograms respectively from three example patients with pix2pixGAN for SR. The green and blue labels are manual detection landmark positions in Type I and Type II synthetic cephalograms respectively, while the red labels are automated detection landmark positions in each cephalogram.
 The green labels are used as the reference.
 The overall SDRs of the landmarks in different types of synthetic cephalograms on the test patients are displayed in Tab.\,\ref{Tab:landmarkDetection}.
 The last row SDRs are calculated from manual detection (blue) landmarks in Type II synthetic cephalograms w.\,r.\,t.~reference landmarks, while others are from automatic detection (red) landmarks w.\,r.\,t.~reference landmarks.